The Genius Homes building process explained

 Average duration: 1 week

 The design finalisation and material selection can be done over video conference or in a face-to-face visit with samples so you can get a sense of the texture of various materials.

 Counting back you can probably see that we're already several weeks from when the first conversation happened with a specialist.
 Something like building a house is rarely rushed and, if anything, takes longer than expected.

 This stage doesn't have as much of a fixed timeframe as other stages because the finish line for choosing finishes is defined by the house's progress in build.
+To get an understanding of the level of finishings provided, you can view the Genius Homes standard inclusions options on our website.
 There is a looming cut-off time when final decisions have to be made so they can be ordered and put in the house as it gets closer to being completed!

 At this stage a site mark-up visit is conducted by a member of the team.